Change data capture

-In databases, change data capture (CDC) is a set of software design patterns used to determine and track the data that has changed so that action can be taken using the changed data.
+In databases, change data capture (CDC) is a set of software design patterns used to determine and track the data that has changed (the "deltas") so that action can be taken using the changed data.
+The result is a delta-driven dataset.

 CDC is an approach to data integration that is based on the identification, capture and delivery of the changes made to enterprise data sources.
+For instance it can be used for incremental update of data loading.

-CDC occurs often in data-warehouse environments since capturing and preserving the state of data across time is one of the core functions of a data warehouse, but CDC can be utilized in any database or data repository system.
+CDC occurs often in data warehouse environments since capturing and preserving the state of data across time is one of the core functions of a data warehouse, but CDC can be utilized in any database or data repository system.

 Methodology

 System developers can set up CDC mechanisms in a number of ways and in any one or a combination of system layers from application logic down to physical storage.

 In a simplified CDC context, one computer system has data believed to have changed from a previous point in time, and a second computer system needs to take action based on that changed data.
 The former is the source, the latter is the target.
 It is possible that the source and target are the same system physically, but that would not change the design pattern logically.
 Multiple CDC solutions can exist in a single system.